jaredfhealy/quickapi/core/components/quickapi/docs/readme.txt

 ** Note: This Extra is designed to work with friendly URLs

 1. Install the QuikApi Extra
-2. Update your rewrite rules for NGINX or Apache
+2. Update your rewrite rules for NGINX or Apache based on desired URI format.
+Replace "/api/" with "/myapi/" in the rewrite to match your preference.
-   - rewrite ^/quickapi/(.*)$ /quickapi?_quickapi=$1&$args;
+   - rewrite ^/api/(.*)$ /quickapi?_quickapi=$1&$args;
+   - RewriteRule ^/api/(.*)$ /quickapi-process?_quickapi=$1
-3. Review the ApiAuthorized snippet and update logic as needed to handle permissions.
+3. Review the ApiAuthorized snippet.
+Create override MyApiAuthorized by Duplicating the snippet and naming the duplicate: MyApiAuthorized
+   OR: You can create endpoint specific authorization by matching /api/hello_world to ApiHelloWorldAuthorized as your Snippet name
 5. Create a Snippet for each of your endpoints.
    Example: POST /api/validate_email/some.email@example.com
    Snippet Name: ApiValidateEmail